The best time of year to travel to Sri Lanka

 Rainfall is becoming increasingly unpredictable.
-Sri Lanka averages about 240cms a year, slightly above the UK national average.
-But figures vary widely from region to region.
+Sri Lanka averages about 240cms a year, which explains its beauty, but much of the rain falls in short, heavy bursts, often at night, and figures vary widely from region to region.
 The north and east of the island represent the Dry Zone, with the far north-west and south-east the driest of all.
 The western slopes of the central highlands, inland from the coast, are the wettest.

 Sri Lanka monsoons